Facts about poverty in New Zealand

 - There are the Māori and Pacific people that seem to be predisposed to poverty more than other groups of people residing in New Zealand.

 - When we think of poverty, how would we go about defining it?
-In truth, it means to not know where your next meal is coming from, or severe levels of poor health, unmanageable levels of debt, inadequate shelter or living circumstances and in most cases, it determines a reduced life expectancy.
+In truth, it means not knowing where your next meal is coming from, or severe levels of poor health, unmanageable levels of debt, inadequate shelter or living circumstances and in most cases, it determines a reduced life expectancy.

 Lifestyle & poverty